-Pursuant to the Circular nos.
-14/2020, 17/2020 and 20/2020 passed Ministry of Corporate Affairs and by circular no. SEBI/HO/CFD/ CMD1/CIR/P/2020/79 passed by the Securities Exchange Board of India, the 36th Annual General Meeting will be held on Wednesday, November 25, 2020 at 11.00 a.m. through Videoconferencing facility, in view of the massive outbreak of the COVID-19 and social distancing being a norm to be followed.
+The 37th Annual General Meeting will be held on Tuesday, November 23, 2021 at 11.00 a.m. through Videoconferencing facility.
 Deemed Venue for Meeting shall be the Registered Office of the Company: P&G Plaza, Cardinal Gracias Road, Chakala, Andheri East, Mumbai - 400 099.
-Details of the link for joining and participating in the meeting through video-conferencing are provided in the notice convening the 36th Annual General Meeting.
-A recording of the transcript of the Annual General Meeting will be made available on the Company's website at https://in.pg.com.
+Details of the link for joining and participating in the meeting through videoconferencing are provided in the notice convening the 37th Annual General Meeting.
+A transcript of the Annual General Meeting will be made available on the Company's website at https://in.pg.com.